 4. Avoid extra sugars.
 Many dressings are loaded with HCFS and other sweeteners.
 Particularly if you are on a candida diet, these will wreak havoc on your health.

 Anyway, you can jump on this saving money, healthier for you and the environment bandwagon too with this dressing.

 The inspiration for this dressing came from Oh She Glows, a fabulous vegetarian blog.
 We made her Adzuki Bean Quinoa Tabbouleh, grabbed her dressing and made it our own.

 And I’m finally getting around to sharing it with you.

 We use this not only as a salad dressing but to top all kinds of things.

 Ways to Use This Easy 5 Ingredient Salad Dressing

 - on top of beans and rice for a jazzed up last minute meal

 - atop cooked veggies.
 Marinate in the dressing for about 2 hours for added flavor

-- as a dip for fresh veggies in a little bowl or cup.
-My boys like to mix extra nutritional yeast into this easy salad dressing (actually a whole lotta nutritional yeast) to make it really thick.
+- as a dip for fresh veggies.
+My boys like to mix extra nutritional yeast into this easy salad dressing (actually they use a whole lotta nutritional yeast) to make it really thick.